Douglas B. DykesAttorney

 Forming Syfrett, Dykes & Furr

 Douglas was hired fresh out of law school by Raymond L. Syfrett in December of 1993.
 However, there is another important fact worthy of mention.
 Douglas did not even realize that Ray’s son Clayton was also attending law school at Cumberland with him and in fact was only one year behind Douglas.
 After lobbying Clayton (as well as Ray) the resume turned into Douglas’ first job after graduation from law school.
-Douglas was admitted to the Florida Bar on April 19, 1994, and has been practicing law continuously ever since at 311 Magnolia Avenue in Panama City, Florida.
-He was also admitted to the Alabama Bar April 26, 1996.
+Douglas was admitted to the Florida Bar on April 19, 1994, and has been practicing law continuously ever since.

 Commitment to Helping Others